Paint it black

 Jim McCabe (James Coburn) is a flying boat pilot on missions that one can only speculate about, but which result in bullets holes appearing in his aircraft.

-Like the Japanese soldiers who occasionally emerged from jungles on Pacific islands until the mid 1970s, this ship’s captain appears to be still fighting World War 2.
+Like the Japanese soldiers who occasionally emerged from jungles on Pacific islands until the late 1960s, this ship’s captain appears to be still fighting World War 2.
 He is concerned that his friend McCabe has not seen a newspaper for a while, and is therefore unaware of the front page news, which concerns his ex wife and son.

 This is as much of Susannah York’s bare skin as you get to see in this movie.
 To see her thighs in stocking tops, check out The Battle of Britain, filmed eight years previously.
 (Also, see my review.)